 Undergraduate students at the Department of Engineering Technology gain hands-on experience in engineering technology and technical studies through exemplary faculty mentors, dynamic academic programs and real-world research.

-Students in the Department of Engineering Technology select a major or certificate in one of the following areas:
+Students in the Department of Engineering Technology select one of the following programs:

 Manufacturing Engineering Technology Certificate

 The BSET in Mechanical Engineering Technology with the MEFT certificate will enhance your opportunities to advance toward a rewarding career in the manufacturing sector.
 Learn more about the program.

 Nuclear Power Technology Certificate